FrostyX/frostyx.github.io/_drafts/fedora-web-assets.md

 &lt;script src="&#123;&#123; url_for('system_static', component='jquery', filename='1/jquery.min.js') }}"></script>
 </pre>

-Feel free to customise the code to your needs.
+Feel free to customize the code to your needs.